Asthma: Exercise-Induced Asthma Special Needs Factsheet

 Students with EIA may:

-- get winded or tire easily during or after exercise
+- get winded or tired easily during or after exercise

 - cough after coming inside from being active outdoors